Jagdish-J-P/billdesk-hmac/README.md

 # BillDesk Payment Gateway with HMAC Encryption implementation in Laravel

- Repository has been developed to integrate BillDesk Payment Gateway in Laravel.
+ Repository has been developed to integrate BillDesk Payment Gateway with HMAC Encryption in Laravel.

  This repository is currently in development.
 There might be some exception.